kgothatsontsane/agencycentral/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## ✍️ Contributing

 Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) and [CODE-OF-CONDUCT.md](CODE-OF-CONDUCT.md) for guidelines.

 ## Credits: